Monitoring Public Behavior During a Pandemic Using Surveys: Proof-of-Concept Via Epidemic Modelling: Materials and Methods

-Assuming no prior information towards the direction of the effect, we place a symmetric Laplace prior over the pooled effect parameter $e_c$.
-The prior choice can be understood when we look at their effect on the reproduction number $R_{t,r}$: If we parametrize $R_{t,r}$ with four predictors (as in Supplementary Fig.~\ref{sfig:regional_moblity} and Fig.~\ref{fig:contacts_effects}), then we expect that a 50 \% reduction in for all predictors results in a change of $R_t$ by [-32 \%, +37 \%].
-Hence, Eq.~\ref{eq:prior} assumes a moderate overall effect and consequently it is a priori unlikely that a single predictor explains all variations in $R_{t,r}$.

-Furthermore, we also choose a restrictive prior on $\sigma_e$.
-Thus, our choice of priors limits both regional differences and variations between predictors in order to reduce potential overfitting given the limited data.
-Note, however, that substantial effects differences are still inferrable if the data provides sufficient evidence.
+With more contacts or a higher mobility level, we expect an increased disease transmissibility and therefore, we choose a skewed Laplace distribution as a prior for the pooled effect parameter $\mu_e$ \cite{ZHU09}.
+Furthermore, we choose a shrinking prior on the dispersion parameter $s$ to limit regional differences and thus reduce potential overfitting given the limited data.
+Note, however, that substantial effect differences are still inferrable if the data provides sufficient evidence.